Br3nda/drupal-module-creativecommons/README.txt

     Users in roles with the "attach creative commons" permission will be able to attach license information to the content of a node.

-* Set available license types, required metadata and display settings Administer >> Settings >> Creative Commons.
+* Set available license types, required/available metadata and display settings Administer >> Settings >> Creative Commons.
 To make it mandatory to specify a license, simply make the 'None' type unavailable.

 * Set default license type and jurisdiction in Administer >> Settings >> Creative Commons >> site defaults.
-Here, you can set the default license to be used as a site-wide license if you wish.
+Here, you can set the default license to be used as a site-wide license if you wish, and you can include any relevant metadata.

 * Enable Creative Commons licensing for desired content types in Administer >> Settings >> Creative Commons >> content types.
 For example, you might wish to allow Creative Commons licensing for blog posts, but not forum posts.

+* In your Drupal user account settings, you can set a jurisdiction or default license to override the site defaults.

 -- CONTACT --